KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-GoogleCast by ferferga](https://github.com/ferferga/MMM-GoogleCast)

+1. Issue: The license in the package.json (GPL-3.0-only) doesn't match the license file (AGPL-3.0).
-1. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-2. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-3. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-4. The branch name is 'master'.
+5. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-GoogleDocs-Notes by No3x](https://github.com/No3x/MMM-GoogleDocs-Notes)